 Refrigerator Moving Instructions

-- Secure loose items, such as the grille, shelves, storage pans, ice trays, ice storage bucket.
-Covers and removable parts should be protected with tape - this prevents their coming loose and causing damage.
+- Secure loose items, such as the grille, shelves, storage pans, ice trays, ice storage bucket, etc. Covers and removable parts should be protected with tape.
+This prevents their coming loose and causing damage.

 - Handle with care.
 The exterior of your refrigerator should be protected with a blanket covering.

-When using a dolly or hand truck, always truck from the side.
+- When using a dolly or hand truck, always truck from the side.
 Possible damage could occur if trucked from the front or rear.
-Should it be necessary to lay the unit down, lay it on its side

-- Lay it on the side opposite the hinges (on top and bottom freezer models) so the door will remain closed.
+- Top Freezer models: Lay it on the side opposite the hinges so the door will remain closed.

-- Side by side models should be placed on the freezer side.
+- SxS: Lay on the freezer side.
 That door is less likely to come open.

-- Exceptions are Monogram, bottom-mount and compact models - these must always remain upright.
+- Compact: These must always remain upright.
 Because of the design of the drain, compact models should be kept upright at all times to prevent drain water from running back into the appliance unless new out of the box.
 If it does have to travel on its side, turn it off a day in advance, and allow to drain.

-Important: If it has been necessary to transport the refrigerator on its side, it should be stood upright for an equal amount of time as it was on its side before plugging it in.
-If on its side for more than a day, leave standing for 24 hours before running.
-(If laying on its side just briefly to service, clean or adjust, just a few minutes of stand time will be enough.)
+- If it has been necessary to transport the refrigerator on its side, it should stand upright for an equal amount of time as it was on its side before plugging it in.
+If it was on its side for more than a day, leave standing for 24 hours before running.